pingcap/docs-dm/en/precheck.md

     - TiDB does not support the foreign key.
     - [Character set compatibility differs](https://pingcap.com/docs/stable/reference/sql/character-set/).

+    DM will also check primary/unqiue key exists for all upstream tables, supported since v1.0.7

 + The consistency of the sharded tables in the multiple upstream MySQL instances

     + The schema consistency of all sharded tables